CoqHott/exceptional-tt/README.md

 # Examples

-The repository contains a few examples of WLPM, some as effects, other handcoded.
+The repository contains a few examples of SAPM, some as effects, other handcoded.

 ## Exceptions (`M A ~ A + E`)